New York entrepreneur seeks to bring energy efficiency to more communities

-NEW YORK, July 8 (Reuters) - Entrepreneur Donnel Baird wants to bring green ways of building to communities of color in the United States, who are often the last to benefit from sustainability initiatives.
+NEW YORK (Reuters) - Entrepreneur Donnel Baird wants to bring green ways of building to communities of color in the United States, who are often the last to benefit from sustainability initiatives.

 After seeing Al Gore’s documentary “An Inconvenient Truth” in college, Baird decided on his mission - to tackle both climate change and wealth disparities.
 His company BlocPower helps small apartment buildings and other urban structures become more energy efficient.
 He wants all communities to benefit from the transition to cleaner energy, he said.